Read data from CSV file, and display subset

 dfa[['airport', 'lat', 'long']].tail(4)

 This data set contains mixed data, both numeric and text, and thus requires different column storage.
-The first code cell below indicates the type of storage for all six columns in this DataFrame
+The first code cell below indicates the type of storage for all six columns in this DataFrame, which shows the numeric columns lat and long, while the other four columns are text data, represented by data type object.
+This also impacts the default behavior of specific Pandas functions, such as the describe function, since summary statistics can only be calculated for numeric data.

 # Display the data types of each column